-The proposed works are required to replace the worn carriageway surface and reinstate road markings.
+The proposed works are required to resurface the worn carriageway and reinstate road markings.
 Materials used will consist of:

-- TS2020 10mm Surface Course Site Class 1.
+- TS2010 10mm Site Class 1/2

-- AC20 Dense Binder (approx. 25% recycled).
+- AC20 Dense Binder 40/60

-- AC32 Dense Base (approx. 25% recycled).
+- AC32 Dense Base

-- Tack/Bond Coat.
+- Tack/Bond coat,

-- Paving Grade Bitumen.
+- Paving grade bitumen to seal vertical faces

-- · Weather Line Road Markings.
+- Eurolite Thermoplastic Road Markings

-- Embedded and Surface Mounted Road Studs.
+• Embedded Road Studs.

-As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) will be produced for these works.
+As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) is required for these works.

-The 1,830m scheme involves removal of the surface course and localised base and binder.
-In total, approx. 3720 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+The scheme involves removal of the surface course and localised areas of base and binder course.
+Approx. 4,808 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.